Ghost-zw/Hosting-a-Dynamic-Web-App-on-Amazon-ECS-/README.md

 <p><b>Amazon RDS</b> is a managed cloud database service that automates routine tasks for relational databases, making it easier to set up, operate, and scale.</p>
 <p><b>Amazon ECS (Elastic Container Service)</b> is a managed service for running and managing Docker containers, while Amazon ECR (Elastic Container Registry) is a fully managed Docker container registry for storing, managing, and deploying container images.</p>
 <p><b>Amazon ALB (Application Load Balancer)</b> is a managed load balancing service that automatically distributes incoming application traffic across multiple targets, such as EC2 instances or containers, to enhance application availability and performance.</p>
-<p>Amazon CloudFront is a fast content delivery network (CDN) that securely delivers data, videos, applications, and APIs to users globally with low latency and high transfer speeds.</p>
+<p><b>Amazon CloudFront</b> is a fast content delivery network (CDN) that securely delivers data, videos, applications, and APIs to users globally with low latency and high transfer speeds.</p>
-<p>Amazon Systems Manager Session Manager is a secure and fully managed tool that allows you to remotely access and manage your AWS instances without the need for an SSH connection or opening inbound ports.</P>
+<p><b>Amazon Systems Session Manager</b> is a secure and fully managed tool that allows you to remotely access and manage your AWS instances without the need for an SSH connection or opening inbound ports.</P>
 <p><b>Amazon VPC (Virtual Private Cloud</b>) is a service that allows users to create a logically isolated network in the AWS cloud, enabling control over network configuration, IP address range, and security settings.</p>

 As we progress through this guide, we'll set up each of these components step by step.